Faraday Future Intelligent Electric Inc. (FFIE) Shares Down Despite Recent Market Volatility

-Faraday Future Intelligent Electric Inc. (NASDAQ: FFIE)’s stock price has decreased by -6.29 compared to its previous closing price of 0.63. however, the company has experienced a -14.94% decrease in its stock price over the last five trading days.
+Faraday Future Intelligent Electric Inc. (NASDAQ: FFIE)’s stock price has decreased by -3.69 compared to its previous closing price of 0.58.
+Despite this, the company has experienced a -11.16% fall in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 09/26/22 that Faraday Future Secures Financing, Strikes Deal With Shareholder

 Sponsored

-FFIE’s stock has seen a -14.94% decrease for the week, with a 0.57% rise in the past month and a 24.65% gain in the past quarter.
-The volatility ratio for the week is 11.89%, and the volatility levels for the past 30 days are at 21.45% for Faraday Future Intelligent Electric Inc. The simple moving average for the last 20 days is -26.59% for FFIE stock, with a simple moving average of -62.79% for the last 200 days.
+FFIE’s stock has seen a -11.16% decrease for the week, with a -34.75% drop in the past month and a 67.45% gain in the past quarter.
+The volatility ratio for the week is 11.80%, and the volatility levels for the past 30 days are at 17.48% for Faraday Future Intelligent Electric Inc. The simple moving average for the last 20 days is -25.88% for FFIE stock, with a simple moving average of -63.89% for the last 200 days.

 Analysts’ Opinion of FFIE